xhiroga/til/software-engineering/vercel/_src/assistant-ui-myapp/README.md

-# AI SDK hosted by FastAPI
+# assistant-ui with MCP hosted by FastAPI

 ```sh
 pnpm build